 • Your church membership status.

-• Details of money that you give to the church and gift aid declarations.
+• Details of money that you give to the church, your bank details and gift aid declarations.

 • Information contained in checks provided by the Disclosure & Barring Service.